-The board only commented on a handwritten follow note and did not bother to review the altered claims that clearly distinguish the patent 05256971.2 from other methods and specifically to the cited passage in D1; I.e. claim 1,2 and 9 addition: Using a micro calorimeter with a baseline stability of 0.2 uW and a sensitivity of 0.2 uW
+The board only commented on a handwritten follow note and did not bother to review the altered claims that clearly distinguish the patent 05256976.1. from other methods and specifically to the cited passage in Dl.

+I.e. claim 1 addition: Using a micro calorimeter with a baseline stability of 0.2 uW and a sensitivity of 02 uW and its susceptibility to antibiotics or anti organism agents simultaneously and quantitatively in a timeframe of 2 to 12 hours.
+Claim 2 addition; To determine these micro organisms susceptibility to antibiotics by applying equimolar amounts to the sample

-Claim 8 addition; Using a micro calorimeter with a baseline stability of 0.2 uW and a sensitivity of 0.2 uW is able to detect heat changes of 25 nanocalories per second (Emphasis as in original letter)
+Claim 6.8.13 and 16 additions; using a micro calorimeter with a baseline stability of 0.2 uW and a sensitivity of 0.2 uW (Emphasis as in original letter)